Hutch79/F-Command/README.md

 ![Spiget Rating](https://img.shields.io/spiget/rating/108009?style=for-the-badge)
 ---
 # Description
-F-Command is a little and easy to configure Minecraft Plugin which lets you set up multiple commands which are executet on pressing the F key.
+F-Command is a little and easy to configure Minecraft Plugin which lets you set up multiple commands which are executed on pressing the F key.
-You can add a near unlimited amount of Commands which can be configured induvidualy to your needs!
+You can add a near unlimited amount of Commands which can be configured individually to your needs!
-For example with different Permissions per command or if your Players need to sneak or not.
+For example, with different Permissions per command or if your Players need to sneak or not.

 # Config
 ``` yaml